Skip to content

 Find the full printable recipe with specific measurements below.

-• Food coloring: We used yellow, pink, and blue pastel colors for the layers of vanilla cake.
+• Vanilla cake: I used my go-to homemade cake recipe then used yellow, pink, and blue pastel colors for the three layers.

 How to Make an Easter Cake